surajvijh/data-eng-coding-challenge/README.md

 # Syft Data Engineer Coding Exercise

-This exercise consists of developing a simple tool to identify workers with a X-week continuity of work.
+This exercise consists of developing a simple tool to identify workers with a X-days continuity of work.

 ## Data Format